UNIST-LOFT/tree-sitter/README.md

 - **Robust** enough to provide useful results even in the presence of syntax errors
 - **Dependency-free** so that the runtime library (which is written in pure C) can be embedded in any application

+0.21.x branch provides compatibility for Python 3.8 or 3.9 because main branch only supports Python 3.10+.
+Thus, bindings and language implementations should be 0.21.x as well.

 ## Links

 - [Documentation](https://tree-sitter.github.io)